ok-hoff/f23-project-3-ok_hoff/README.rst

 Collaboration Policy
 --------------------

-This is an **individual project**.
-All code you submit should be written by yourself.
+This is an **team project**.
+All code you submit should be written by your team.
 You should not share your code with others.

 Please see the syllabus for the full collaboration policy.